PD-Ace/lanes/specification.md

        sound nice, they are merely restrictions on how lanes would be implemented and operated therefore the term VPN can only apply if lanes is configured to form a VPN.

+     * Active queue management is a very important entry in the todo list , various queue management algorithms are being considered. if implemented things like per-tunnel QoS will be possible. not sure how good of an idea this is since upper layer protocols can already do this,regardless it will be an optional protocol feature.